pollypm/example-package/README.md

 2. **Use as template:**
    - Copy this directory structure
-   - Modify `.install.polly.json` with your requirements
+   - Modify `.install.polly.json` with your commands
    - Update `.polly.json` with your package information
    - Replace `main.py` with your application code

-## 📝 Notes
+## Notes

-- Entry point commands are executed in the package directory during installation
+- Install/uninstall commands are executed in the package directory during installation
-- Commands run with the same privileges as the Polly installation (typically requires sudo)
+- Commands run with the privleges you give them, use `sudo` to run as root
-- Use absolute paths in entry point commands when possible
+- Use absolute paths in when possible
 - Test your package structure before publishing

-## 🔗 Learn More
+## Learn More

 - [Polly Documentation](https://github.com/pollypm/polly/wiki)
 - [Package Development Guide](https://github.com/pollypm/polly/wiki/Package-Development)